CloudCannon/documentation/_tutorials/search.md

 {% endraw %}
 {% endhighlight %}

-We'll also create `/js/search.js` to hold our search Javascript.
+We'll also create `/js/search.js` to hold our search JavaScript.

 Download the minified version from [lunr.js](http://lunrjs.com/).